Senior Living in Middletown, CT

 List of Senior Living Retirement Communities & Senior Housing in Middletown, CT

-The median cost of independent senior living in Middletown, CT is $3,402 per month.
-The most affordable senior living communities in the Middletown area can be priced as little as $1,967 per month, while the most luxury Middletown retirement communities can cost as much as $5,889 per month.
+The average cost of independent senior living in Middletown, CT is $3,402 monthly.
+The most affordable senior living communities in the Middletown area can carry fees as little as $1,967 per month, while the most luxurious Middletown retirement communities can charge as high as $5,889 per month.

 There are 19 senior living, senior housing, elderly living apartments and retirement communities in Middletown, Connecticut.
 These 55+ retirement communities and housing residences provide accommodations to older adult Connecticut residents, and may include studio and 1-bedroom assisted living or independent living units, as well as continuing care options.
 Middletown senior housing can range in cost depending on amenities and services provided.
 Housing for seniors in Middletown, CT may be in the form of senior apartment buildings or senior living communities.